Atticus29/population-fragmentation/specs.md

 - [ ] I don't think the built-in theme is working
 - [ ] check for generation x fragment number bugs

+- [x] Displays as correct even after gen 1 questions are done --> when you hit "next" (not next question), it should reset that
+- [x] confirm that the generations work with large fragment numbers --> works fine unless you hit clear pop (this should really just be a refresh)
+- [x] round the question answers
 - [x] check that the new questions reflect the current generation and not the previous generation's allele frequencies
 - [x] TODO this is not true fix
 - [x] Make it update currentGenNum on population manager every time baby generation get marked complete